microsoft/DbgShell/ReadMe.md

 course.
 But in my opinion they are not meeting people's needs.
 * Using the built-in scripting language is arcane, limited, difficult to get right, and difficult to get help with.
-* DScript is kind of neat, but virtually unknown, and it lacks a REPL, and it's too low-level.
 * Writing a full-blown debugger extension DLL is very powerful, but it's a significant investment—way too expensive for solving quick, "one-off" problems as you debug random, real-world problems.
 Despite the cost, there are a large number of debugger extensions